Merci-chao/userChrome.js/README.md

 ## Cautions
 **🚨 Please read the following notes carefully before using this script:**
 - This script is developed for Windows and has been lightly tested on Ubuntu (Linux).
 It has not been tested on macOS and probably does not work there.
+Other Firefox-based derivative browsers are not supported.

 - Since this script contains many sensitive layout calculations designed for native Firefox, any tab-related legacy extensions (e.g. [*Tab Mix Plus*](https://onemen.github.io/tabmixplus-docs)), user scripts (`*.uc.js`) or CSS styles (`userChrome.css`) can cause weird glitches and bugs.
   <p>⚠️ Please follow the installation steps below carefully.</p>